-Routines have the power to make you more efficient, productive, and successful.
+Routines are important because they can provide structure amidst chaos.
+A good daily routine has the power to make you more efficient, productive, and successful.
 What do I mean by that?

 Let’s start with the definition.
 According to the Cambridge Dictionary, a routine is a usual or fixed way of doing things.
 That’s it, nothing too complicated.